 Can I nominate more than one charity at a time?

 In order to keep a level playing field and give each member an equal chance at having her charity chosen for consideration, you are limited to having only one charity in the hat at any given time.
 If your charity is successful, then you may nominate another of your favourite charities.

 Do I have to nominate a charity?

 Nomination of a charity is a privilege of membership, not an obligation.
 You may come to the meetings to vote and make your donation if that is your wish, but please consider more actively supporting one of the many worthy causes that abound in our city by making a nomination.

 How do Guelph charities get in the running?

 Simple!
-Get women to sign up to be members of 100 Women Who Care Guelph!
-Each member of 100 Women Who Care Guelph is allowed to nominate one local charity of their choosing.
+Get women to sign up to be members of 100 WWCG!
+Each member of 100 WWCG is allowed to nominate one local charity of their choosing.
 The charity must serve the Guelph population and must be a registered charity to be eligible for consideration.
-The member must submit her completed nomination form at least one week prior to the event in order to have it vetted as eligible and added to the “hat” from which we randomly draw three names.
-If your charity becomes a winner, you are then free to nominate another charity.
+The member must submit her completed nomination form at least two weeks prior to the event in order to have it vetted as eligible and added to the “hat” from which we randomly draw three names.
+If your charity is chosen by the group, you are then free to nominate another charity.
 Non-winning charities go back into the hat for another chance.

 Helpful tip: A charity CAN be nominated by multiple members.
 This increases their chances of being drawn for consideration.
 We must always have three different charities for our members to consider voting for, but multiple nominations for one charity does tip the hat in that charity’s favour to be drawn as one of the three.
 Please note: the member’s name on the ticket drawn is the person who comes up to speak for the charity, i.e. every member that nominates a charity must themselves be willing and able to get up and speak about why our group should vote for that charity and be able to answer questions from the group.